microsoft/azure-iot-developer-kit/docs/_projects/08-shake-shake.md

 #### The screen displays 'No Tweets' while every step has run successfully

-It normally happens for the first time you deploy and run the sample.
-This is because the function app will require a couple of seconds up to one minute to cold start the app.
-Or there are some blips when running the code that will cause restarting of the app.
-Then the device app can get timeout for fetching the tweet.
-In this case, you may try one or both methods to solve this issue:
+This normally happens for the first time you deploy and run the sample.
+This is because the function app requires anywhere from a couple of seconds to as much as one minute to cold start the app.
+Or, there are some blips when running the code that will cause restarting of the app.
+When this happens, the device app can get a timeout for fetching the tweet.
+In this case, you may try one or both of these methods to solve this issue:

-1. Click reset button on the DevKit to run the device app again.
+1. Click the reset button on the DevKit to run the device app again.

 2. In the [Azure portal](https://portal.azure.com/){:target="_blank"}, find the Azure Functions app you created and restart it:
   ![azure-function-restart]({{"/assets/images/mini-solution/shake-shake/azure-function-restart.png" | absolute_url }})

 ### Feedback

-If you encounter problems, you can find [FAQs]({{"/docs/faq/" | absolute_url }}) if you encounter other problems or reach out to us from the channels below.
+If you encounter problems, you can refer to [FAQs]({{"/docs/faq/" | absolute_url }}) or reach out to us from the channels below.

 {% include feedback.html tutorial="shake-shake" %}